Get

 4. Look for evidence that they’ve urinated in other areas.
 Places that could be enticing may include their bed, crate, blankets, piles of laundry, or areas of carpet that are in quiet, less traveled places in your home.
 Take a comprehensive look around your home to see if there are any places they may have gone.

-6. Follow your veterinarian’s medical advice; a dog who truly cannot urinate will not get better by waiting and they cannot be treated at home without medical intervention.
+6. Follow a veterinarian’s medical advice; a dog who truly cannot urinate will not get better by waiting and they cannot be treated at home without medical intervention.
 Again, this is an absolute emergency and can prove to be fatal in as little as 2–3 days if not treated promptly.

 Normal Urinary Tract System Vs a Urinary Obstruction